Skip to main content

 #

 A driving goal of my design was for this server to accommodate players of any skill level, whether they’ve never played before or have been playing for a decade.
-I explain more about how this works below, but some key focuses were on providing resources for help and allowing extra or more advanced content to be optional for inexperienced players.
+I wanted to have systems that would be kind to “non-gamers” and still provide meaninful challenge to those who desire it.

 Upon logging in, players would receive a book with information about the server itself, its rules, and any custom content.
-We also had written documentation for some common server commands that players would frequently find themselves using.
+We also had written documentation for some special server commands, such as the ability to set “home” locations and teleport to other players.
 For the first two maps, we also chose to implement cross-compatibility between Java and Bedrock editions of the game, so that console or mobile users could also join in.
-This feature was later removed in map 3 due to moderation difficulties and missing Minecraft features that hurt the Bedrock player experience.
+This feature was later removed in map 3 due to moderation difficulties and missing Minecraft features that ultimately hurt the Bedrock player experience.

 Focus on community building